ninnghazad/roccat_kone_aimo/README.md

 # roccat_kone_aimo
 A few bits of code to set RGB leds on a Rocca Kone Aimo mouse.
+And since 2021, other Rocca Kone * mice might also work.

 Meant for linux, the python scripts might work on windows.
 <br/>